lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

     **Figure 4:** How to copy a selected ``ssObjectId`` to clipboard.

-**Step 2.3** Execute the following ADQL query to retrieve the apparent magnitudes, magnitude errors, filters, phase angles, topocentric and heliocentric distances of the individual observations for a well-observed MBA.
+**2.3** Execute the following ADQL query to retrieve the apparent magnitudes, magnitude errors, filters, phase angles, topocentric and heliocentric distances of the individual observations for a well-observed MBA.

 .. code-block:: SQL